Home business taxes can get complicated. However, you first have to realize whether the IRS thinks your home business is a hobby.

-One of the issues that you might run into as you run your home business is the way the IRS views it.
-It makes a big difference in the tax deductions you can take for your business, especially in terms of the way that your losses can offset your income from elsewhere.
-Many of those operation home businesses use Schedule C to report profits and losses.
-Losses on Schedule C can be deductible against other income, and that helps many home business owners see some tax benefit even as they struggle to get off the ground and make a profit.
+One of the issues that you might run into as you run your home business is how the IRS views it.
+It greatly affects the tax deductions you can take for your business.
+It's especially important in terms of the way your losses can offset your income from elsewhere.
+Many of those with home businesses use Schedule C to report profits and losses.
+Losses on Schedule C can be deductible against other income.
+This helps many home business owners see some tax benefits even as they struggle to get off the ground and make a profit.

 However, even if you might see your venture as a business, the IRS might decide that it's actually a hobby.
 That can be problematic because you can only deduct hobby expenses up to the amount of income that you earn from it.
 With a hobby, you can't claim losses to the point that you go lower than zero.
 So, if you spend $500 on your efforts to build a blog, and you only make $100, you can't take more than $100 in blogger tax deductions if the IRS thinks what you're doing is a hobby.

-You will owe for the amount you deducted, plus interest and penalties, if the IRS decides that your home business is actually a hobby.
-These rules also apply to farming, when you fill out Schedule F. The only exception is if you are involved in horse breeding.
-In those cases, you need to show profit in two years out of the last seven for it to be considered a legitimate business.
+You will owe for the amount you deducted, plus interest and penalties if the IRS decides that your home business is actually a hobby.
+These rules also apply to farming when you fill out Schedule F. The only exception is if you are involved in horse breeding.
+In those cases, you need to show a profit in two years out of the last seven for it to be considered a legitimate business.

 Convincing the IRS that Your Home Business is NOT a Hobby

-There are ways around the hobby rule, even if you have more than two years of losses in a five year period.
-If you can prove that you are working toward turning a profit, and that you expect your home business to actually provide regular profits down the road, the IRS might overlook the hobby rule and allow your losses.
-Some of the things the IRS takes into consideration include:
+There are ways around the hobby rule, even if you have more than two years of losses in a five-year period.
+If you can prove that you are working toward turning a profit and that you expect your home business to actually provide regular profits down the road, the IRS might overlook the hobby rule and allow your losses.
+Some of the things the IRS takes into consideration include the following:

-- Business model: If you can show that the nature of your losses are normal for a business, and if your business model is solid, and losses are expected to disappear over time, the IRS is more likely to allow the deductions.
-However, if your business model indicates that there is likely no end in site, your home business will likely be considered a hobby.
+- Business model: First, show that the nature of your losses is normal for a business.
+Prove that your business model is solid and losses are expected to disappear over time.
+The IRS is more likely to allow the deductions on your home business taxes.
+However, if your business model indicates that losses are likely to continue, the IRS will view it as a hobby.

-- Time you put in: While you can have a side business on top of your day job and have the IRS accept that, it might look at total time spent.
-If you are more of a weekend dabbler, rather than putting in serious time before and after your “real” job, the IRS will view it as a hobby.
+- The time you put in: You can have a side business on top of your day job.
+This is increasingly common.
+And the IRS will consider it when you file your home business taxes.
+Are you more of a weekend dabbler?
+Are you not putting inconsistent time before and after your “real” job?
+The IRS might see it as a hobby.

-- Your abilities as a manager: The IRS will also look at your abilities as a manager, and your expertise in the field.
-If you are knowledgeable about the issues related to your home business, and/or if you have the education or experience to show that you are a capable manager, the IRS will be more likely to allow your losses for a little longer.
+- Your abilities as a manager: The IRS will also look at your abilities and expertise in the field.
+Are you are knowledgeable about the issues related to your home business?
+Do you have the education or experience to show that you are a capable manager?
+If so, the IRS will be more likely to allow your losses for a little longer.

-- Money invested: If you're putting your money where your mouth is, and the IRS sees that you have an interest in making your business succeed, it will be less inclined to view your home business as a hobby.
+- Money invested: Put your money where your mouth is.
+If the IRS sees that you are interested in making your business succeed, it will be less inclined to view your home business as a hobby.